 IFRS 17 Insurance Contracts

-FRC, EFRAG and the National Standard Setters ANC, ASCG and OIC issue report on the findings from the field-test on the revised IASB ED Insurance Contracts
+In January 2014, FRC, EFRAG and the National Standard Setters ANC, ASCG and OIC issued a report summarising the findings from a field-test carried out between July to October 2013 on the revised IASB's Exposure Draft Insurance Contracts (see below).

 The most commonly stated areas of concern related to:

 applying the 'mirroring approach' to contracts that specify a link to the returns on underlying items;

 applying the revenue prposals to life insurance contracts; and

 the mandatory requirement to use other comprehensive income for presenting the effects of changes in the discount rate on insurance liabilities.

 EFRAG and National Standard Setters would like to thank all those that participated in this field-test.
 The report can be downloaded here (PDF).

 On 25 October 2013 the FRC responded to the IASB on the June 2013 Insurance ED.
 A copy of the response can be accessed here (PDF).